20 Last-Minute Homemade Gifts That Everyone Will Love

 7. DIY Sugar Scrub

 Sugar scrubs are incredible.
-They’re good for your skin, good for the environment, and edible too!
-Like all high-quality beauty products, sugar scrubs can be a bit expensive, so you can make your own at a fraction of the cost.
+They’re good for your skin and the environment and edible too!
+Like all high-quality beauty products, sugar scrubs can be a bit expensive so you can make your own at a fraction of the cost.
 All you need is sugar, oil, and a jar.
 A homemade sugar scrub doesn’t take much work but can go a long way as a gift.

 8. Wine Cork Fridge Magnets

-Making a fridge magnet might seem like a difficult task, but it’s actually super easy if you know what you’re doing.
+Making a fridge magnet might seem difficult, but it’s super easy if you know what you’re doing.
 Find a cork from your giftee’s favorite type of wine, hollow out a hole in the back, and use a hot glue gun to stick a magnet to the hole in the cork.
 Then it’ll stick seamlessly to the fridge!

 9. Wooden Candle Holders

 Candles can brighten up a room, but a nice candle holder is what really brings the charm.
-The possibilities are basically endless too, so you can make a candle holder that fits with any fashion sense.
-You’ll need wood and some shaping tools and then you can make a beautiful candle holder.
+The possibilities are basically endless, too, so you can make a candle holder that fits any fashion sense.
+You’ll need wood and some shaping tools, and then you can make a beautiful candle holder.